Saldenisov/SK-Ana/docs/project.md

       - `Wavl` width (in pixels) of the block in wavelength dimension

+  - **Transform delay (for single matrix only)**: when multiple files are assembled (tiled) the delay scale is replaced by an index in the plots to keep an increasing value.
+When a single matrix is downloaded, the original delay scale is preserved.
+This can be overridden by choosing either an `index` scale or a `Log10` scale.
+In the latter case, all data points with null or negative delays are recast uniformly in the interval
+  $]0, d_{min}[$, where $d_{min}$ is the smallest positive delay.

   - **`Select data file(s)`**: select one or several files to be analyzed.
 Selecting the files will create new items in the right
     panel: